๐Ÿ–‹๏ธ Dataset - Annotation tool

 Reset Zoom

-At the bottom of the Annotation tool, you can use the gallery to visualize all the Assets of your DatasetVersion and click on any of them to open it in the Annotation tool.
+At the bottom of the Annotation tool, you can click on Assets to open the gallery displaying the Assets queue of your DatasetVersion and click on any of them to open it in the Annotation tool.

 While hovering over the displayed image in the Annotation tool, you can be in two modes:

-• Selection to select and edit existing Shape, this mode is the default one when opening the tool (keyboard shortcut: E)
+• Selection to select and edit existing Shape, this mode is the default one when opening the tool (keyboard shortcut: Esc)

 • Draw to create a new Shape (keyboard shortcut: D)